 Publishers: Company of Biologists, BioMedNet Ltd, Academic Press

-Resources: Journals: Development, Journal of Cell
+Resources: Journals: Development, Journal of Cell Biology

-of Molecular Biology (AP)
+Molecular Biology (AP)

-Changes since last release: demo version relocated to COB; stronger
+Changes since last release:

 What next?
 Having begun the process of breaking this Open Journal

 into its constituent resources, it was clear the original Open Journal